Who This Trip is For

 What’s the application process, and when are payments due?

 The application process for this trip is different from our other trips: it is first-come, first-serve.
 After filling out the application, we will follow up with you via email or phone.
 If there are no additional questions, you will be immediately offered a spot on the trip.
 At that point you’ll have two weeks to submit the trip paperwork and $1500 non-refundable security deposit to secure your place.
 The rest of the program fee will be due 3 months prior to departure.

-In the unlikely case that this trip does not meet minimum enrollment numbers, we will decide to cancel it in September, and we will fully refund your deposit and application fee.
-Please do not purchase your plane tickets for this trip until September.
+In the unlikely case that this trip does not meet minimum enrollment numbers, we will decide to cancel by December 31st, and we will fully refund your deposit and application fee.
+(Please do not purchase your plane tickets until we we meet our minimum numbers!)